SevenTV/image-processor/cpp/README.md

 curl https://sh.rustup.rs -sSf | bash -s -- -y
 ```

-## 2. You can now start builing all submodules.
+## 2. You can now start builing all submodules

 To fetch them do